Proverbs 12:10 A good man is concerned for the welfare of his animals

 Safety

 For all surgeries (including dental) we utilize the SurgiVet® Advisor® Vital Signs Monitor.
 This is a multi-parameter monitor that provides the doctor with a variety of monitoring options such as heart rate, blood pressure, ECG, digital pulse oximetry (blood oxygen levels), End-tidal CO2, and respiratory rate.
-A record of your pet’s vital signs is printed at regular intervals and included in your pet’s medical record.

 Every animal tends to lose body temperature during anesthesia.
 When the body becomes chilled, the blood pressure drops, drug metabolism slows, and if severely hypothermic organ function can be damaged.
 Thermal blankets and heating pads can be used to help maintain body temperature.
 We use the HOT DOG® patient warming system.
 A sensor in the blanket continuously monitors the temperature with over-temperature alarms for safety.
 This means it maintains the perfect temperature at all times, so the surgery patient is comfortable no matter how long it takes.